 C. Participate in the budget process and secure adequate financial support for the Library’s operations and services.

-E. Ensure the Library Director and staff participation in training and continuing education.
+E. Ensure the Board of Trustees, Library Director and staff participate in training and continuing education as required by the State of Iowa.

-A. These Bylaws may be amended at any meeting of the Board, with a quorum present, by unanimous vote of the members present.
+A. These Bylaws should be reviewed annually and may be amended at any meeting of the Board by majority vote of the members present.